Dernière mise à jour: 24 mai 2024

 Now if the password matches, it sends an affirmation for the connection request, then your phone is allowed to connect to the network.

-A Authentification error occurs when the “agreement” between the Wi-Fi router and the device fails due to some reasons.
+A Authentification error occurs when the "agreement" between the Wi-Fi router and the device fails for some reason.

 Here are some of the common reasons you get a Wifi authentication error: